giros-dit/yang-to-ngsi-ld/README.md

 ## Developed _pyang_ plugins:
 - [candil-ngsi-ld-context-generator.py](yang/pyang/candil-ngsi-ld-context-generator.py): given one or several YANG modules, it generates the corresponding NGSI-LD context files in ```.jsonld``` format.
-- [candil-xml-parser-generator.py](yang/pyang/candil-xml-parser-generator.py): given one or several YANG modules, it generates the Python code of an XML parser that reads data modeled by these modules and generates the corresponding NGSI-LD Entity data structures.
+- [candil-xml-parser-generator.py](yang/pyang/candil-xml-parser-generator.py): given one or several YANG modules, it generates the Python code of an XML parser that reads data modeled by these modules and generates the corresponding NGSI-LD Entity data structures (dictionary buffers).
+- [candil-yang-identities-generator.py](yang/pyang/candil-yang-identities-generator.py): given one or several YANG modules, it generates the corresponding NGSI-LD Entity data structures (dictionary buffers) for YANG identities.

 ## Documentation and links
 - pyang: https://github.com/mbj4668/pyang